newaetech/sonata-system/doc/architecture/board.md

-# Physical board architecture
+# Sonata Board Reference

 ![The Sonata Board](img/board-sonata.png)

-This section focusses on what needs to be physically present on the board and explicitly leaves the configuration of the FPGA and the software for later sections.
+This section focusses on what needs to be physically present on the board and explicitly leaves the configuration of the FPGA and the software for other sections.

 ## Configuration